 Despite common characteristics, there does not exist any single accepted definition of indigenous peoples that captures their diversity as peoples.
-Self-identification as indigenous or tribal is usually regarded as a fundamental criterion for determining whether groups are indigenous or tribal, sometimes in combination with other variables such as language spoken and geographic location or concentration.
+Self-identification as indigenous or tribal is usually regarded as a fundamental criterion for determining whether groups are indigenous or tribal, sometimes in combination with other variables such as language spoken, descent from a pre-colonial group, customs and traditions, geographic location or concentration.
+The rights of Indigenous Peoples are articulated in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP).
+See also FPIC definition for further information on the rights of Indigenous Peoples.

-Indirect land-use change: If REDD+ activities prevent an existing use of forest (e.g. grazing) or a change in land use (e.g. to agriculture), but do not reduce the drivers of land-use change, the land use may occur in another area.
+Indirect land-use change: If REDD+ activities prevent either an existing use of forest (e.g. grazing) or a change in land use (e.g. to agriculture), but do not reduce the relevant drivers, the land use may then occur in another area.
 This is 'indirect land-use change'.
 See also "land-use change".